This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Pour off fat into a small glass pitcher and pour two tablespoons back in along with the potatoes.
+- Pour off fat into a small glass pitcher or measuring cup, then spoon tablespoons back in along with the potatoes.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.